Chesapeake–Leopard affair: Background

-On June 22 of 1807, during the Napoleonic Wars, several British naval vessels were on duty on the North American Station, blockading two French third-rate warships in Chesapeake Bay.
+On June 22, 1807, during the Napoleonic Wars, several British naval vessels were on duty on the North American Station, blockading two French third-rate warships in Chesapeake Bay.
 A number of Royal Navy seamen had deserted from their ships and local American authorities gave them sanctuary.
 One of the deserters, a Londoner named Jenkin Ratford, joined the crew of USS Chesapeake.
 Ratford had made himself conspicuous to British officers by shouting at them on the streets of Norfolk, Virginia.

 Other deserters were reported to be at the Gosport Navy Yard, then commanded by Stephen Decatur.
 Decatur received a letter from the British consul ordering him to turn over three men alleged to have deserted from HMS Melampus.
 The consul claimed the men had enlisted in the U.S. Navy, which was recruiting a crew for Chesapeake, then at the Washington Navy Yard outfitting for a voyage to the Mediterranean.

 Vice-Admiral Sir George Berkeley dispatched his flagship, the fourth-rate warship HMS Leopard, with written orders authorizing him to board and search the United States warship to recover any deserters.
 Berkeley ordered Leopard's captain to search for deserters from HMS Belleisle, HMS Bellona, HMS Triumph, HMS Chichester, HMS Halifax, and the cutter HMS Zenobia.